Kaori Sakamoto: 2022–2023 season: Second consecutive World title

 At the 2022–23 Japan Championships, Sakamoto skated cleanly in the short program for a score of 77.79, taking the lead with 3.09 points over Mihara.
 Her free skate score, 155.26, was a new domestic personal best, earning her the national title for the second consecutive year, ahead of Mihara and bronze medalist Mao Shimada.
 Sakamoto, Mihara, and twelfth-place Rinka Watanabe were named to Japan's 2023 World Championship team.
 Considered the favourite at the 2023 Winter World University Games in Lake Placid, Sakamoto won the short program over Mihara, but fell on her final triple loop jump in the free skate, finishing with the silver medal overall behind Mihara, the defending event champion.
 Appearing next at the International Challenge Cup at the end of February, Sakamoto won both segments of the competition to take the gold medal, in the process posting her first international free skate score of over 150 points for the season.
 Mihara and Mana Kawabe joined her in a Japanese sweep of the podium.

+At the 2023 World Championships in Saitama, Sakamoto won the short program with a score of 79.24, more than five points clear of South Korea's Lee Hae-in in second place.
+In the free skate, she singled a planned triple flip jump, the same jump she had erred on in Saitama four years earlier, but still completed the intended jump combination with a triple toe loop.
+She skated the rest of the program cleanly, finishing second in the segment behind Lee with a score of 145.37, and remained first overall with a score of 224.61 to win her second World gold medal.
+In doing so, Sakamoto became the fourth woman to win consecutive World Championships since abolition of compulsory figures in 1991, after Kristi Yamaguchi (1991-1992), Michelle Kwan (2000-2001), and Evgenia Medvedeva (2016-2017).
+Reflecting on her free skate in comparison to her podium miss in 2019, Sakamoto said that "this time, ideally I wanted to skate clean and end with a happy smile.
+However, I made the same mistake I did four years ago, so I am disappointed.
+I was able to recover, though, so I think I have grown from four years ago."

+Sakamoto was named captain of Team Japan for the 2023 World Team Trophy.
+In the short program, she underrotated and fell on the second part of her jump combination, but nevertheless placed second in the segment, behind only Lee of Team South Korea.
+She was second in the free skate segment as well, again behind Lee, with her only error being another fall on a jump combination.
+Team Japan won the bronze medal.